redien/reuse-lang/design-decisions/2020-12-04-replace-sexp-parser-with-tokenizer.md

 # Problem

 - Currently there's an initial parsing step that produces a tree of s-expressions and a table of token ids to strings.
 This abstraction provides little value but increases the conceptual complexity of the compiler.
+It was implemented as an optimization to remove string comparisons.
 - Since the host language can more efficiently split an input string into substrings we would like to extract this part.

 # Changes